fnproject/tutorials/grafana/README.md

 ## Learn more

 * Check the Grafana documentation to create your own custom dashboards to display the data that is important to you
 * If you enable tracing in the Fn server you can analyse these tracing spans using Zipkin.
-These same tracing spans are also used to generate duration metrics for Prometheus
+The same tracing spans are also used to generate duration metrics for Prometheus